 PLEASE!
 Before trading ANYTHING, study it.
 Know how it operates.
 If you can’t open a futures account, or you don’t know what futures are, please don’t trade gold, silver, oil, etc. in the forex account.

 CFDs are totally fine to trade if you know and have studied the underlying market you are trading.
-Although I highly recommend trading the actual product if you are doing to trade as opposed to the CFD.
+Although I highly recommend trading the actual product as opposed to the CFD.
 The odds are more stacked against you with a CFD.
 If you want to trade gold, for example, open a futures account and trade gold, as opposed to trading a gold CFD.

 Research and study come before placing trades.